 Lean Six Sigma certifications through GreyCampus don’t have prerequisites or work experience requirements

-GreyCampus is a Six Sigma training provider founded in 2014, and in addition to its Six Sigma certifications, it also offers Professional Development Units towards project management credentials.
+GreyCampus is a Six Sigma training provider with students from more than 40 countries and over 1,000 organizations.
+In addition to its Six Sigma certifications, it also offers Professional Development Units towards project management credentials.
 You’ll also be able to take simulated exams and receive exam analytics to see exactly what you need to work on to pass your real Lean Six Sigma exam.

 Training and certification courses and prices include:

-- Lean Six Sigma Yellow Belt Training Course (exam optional, $180)
+- Lean Six Sigma Yellow Belt Certification Program (exam only $95)

 Earning your Six Sigma certification sets you apart from peers, and can earn you a promotion at work.
 If you’re not working, it can also help you land a job as it looks great on your resume.
 Most certifications take less than six months to complete, and your organization may even pay for it if they don’t already have a path to certification in-house.